 It is illegal to vote in two or more districts.
 If you wish to vote in Swarthmore but have already registered in another municipality, register here and then write the other election bureau to inform them of your change.

 Already registered?
-Check WHERE to vote.
+Check registration status and voting location.
 Swarthmore is in "Delaware" county.

 - The “County” is Delaware and the “Municipality” is Swarthmore Borough.